Last Updated on

 The procedure is totally safe when conducted by a trained dentist, and the reason you need a trained dentist is that the material used to whitening your teeth is in fact peroxide.
 And whilst this peroxides bleaching agent is capable of whitening your teeth, it could also cause sensitivity and irritate your guns.

 If this were to happen you need to be under the care of a trained dental professional so that any remedial action can be taken quickly, efficiently and in a way that will be beneficial to you.
-Having this trained dentist oversee the treatment clearly has a cost, and it is this cost off teeth whitening that many beauty therapists and spas have sought to reduce.
+Having this trained dentist oversees the treatment clearly has a cost, and it is this cost off teeth whitening that many beauty therapists and spas have sought to reduce.
+See James Arthur and teeth whitening.

-It was alleged that she unlawfully practiced dentistry by carrying out tooth whitening when she was not registered with the General Dental Council, this is contrary to the Dentists act 1984.
-It is also alleged that she unlawfully carried out the business of dentistry when she was not entitled to do so, also contrary to the dentists act 1984.
+It was alleged that she unlawfully practised dentistry by carrying out tooth whitening when she was not registered with the General Dental Council, this is contrary to the Dentists act 1984.
+It is also alleged that she unlawfully carried out the business of dentistry when she was not entitled to do so, also contrary to the Dentists Act 1984.

 The beautician was investigated after a complaint was made about her by a member of the general public regarding the manner in which her teeth have been whitened, she was fined £600 on each of the offences and ordered to pay £3277 towards costs.